lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Fees

 Lido collects a percentage of the reward as a fee.
-The exact fee is defined by the DAO.
+The exact fee size is defined by the DAO and can be changed in the future via DAO voting.
 To collect the fee, the protocol mints new stETH token shares and assigns them to the fee recipients.

 Since total amount of Lido pooled ether tends to increase, the combined value of all holders' shares denominated in stETH increases respectively.
 Thus, the rewards effectively spread between each token holder proportionally to their share in the protocol TVL.
 So Lido mints new shares to the fee recipient, so that the total cost of the newly-minted shares exactly corresponds to the fee taken: